aliyun/terraform-provider-alicloud/website/docs/r/bastionhost_instance.html.markdown

 ---
 subcategory: "Bastion Host"
 layout: "alicloud"
-page_title: "Alicloud: alicloud_yundun_bastionhost_instance"
+page_title: "Alicloud: alicloud_bastionhost_instance"
-sidebar_current: "docs-alicloud-resource-yundun-bastionhost-instance"
+sidebar_current: "docs-alicloud-resource-bastionhost-instance"
 description: |-
-  Provides a Alicloud Cloud Bastionhost Instance Resource.
+  Provides a Alicloud Bastion Host Instance Resource.
 ---

-# alicloud_yundun_bastionhost_instance
+# alicloud_bastionhost_instance

+-> **NOTE:** From the version 1.132.0, the resource has been renamed to `alicloud_bastionhost_instance`.

-Cloud Bastionhost instance resource ("Yundun_bastionhost" is the short term of this product).
+Cloud Bastion Host instance resource ("Yundun_bastionhost" is the short term of this product).
 For information about Resource Manager Resource Directory and how to use it, see [What is Bastionhost](https://www.alibabacloud.com/help/en/doc-detail/52922.htm).

 -> **NOTE:** The endpoint of bssopenapi used only support "business.aliyuncs.com" at present.